denvaar/pgdiff/README.md

 Compare what data changed in your Postgres database between two points in time.

+It works by just dumping out the tables into files in `/var/tmp/pgdiff`, so if you have a really large database, then you might have a bad time.

 ### Usage

 Start/end a capture (use the same key a second time)